SlavovLab/BayesPG/README.md

-# testes-rPTR
+# BayesPG

-Systematic inference of post transcriptional regulation in primary human testes
+Pipeline to carry out the systematic inference of post transcriptional regulation using single cell protein and mRNA data.